neerajnakka/StudentPerfromance/README.md

 ** Its in the development stage(over 80% code completed by march)  **
-# StudentPerfromance using data mining
+# Student Perfromance using data mining
-displaying perfromance by using web interface built by react student dataset is stored in mongoDb
+Technologies used : Python,React,mongoDb,CSS,HTML,Jaavsript

 Using advanced data mining techniques, I developed a predictive model for forecasting studentperformance.
 By conducting comprehensive data collection, cleaning, exploration, modal building, and validation.